-Arteries of this part of the brainstem include the paramedian, short and long circumferential branches of the basilar artery (figure 3).
-These branches of the basilar artery are referred to as pontine arteries.
+Arteries of this part of the brainstem include the paramedian, short and long circumferential branches of the basilar artery.
+The branches of the basilar artery are referred to as pontine arteries.

 Arteries of this part of the brainstem include the posterior cerebral artery, superior cerebellar artery, posterior communicating arteries, and the anterior choroidal arteries, most of which are branches of the basilar artery.

-Posterior communicating arteries: Connects the internal carotid artery to the posterior cerebral artery.
+Posterior communicating arteries: It connects the internal carotid artery to the posterior cerebral artery.
 That is, it joins the anterior half of the Willis circle (contributed primarily, by the internal carotid arteries) to the posterior half (from the vertebrobasilar system).
-The posterior communicating arteries send branches to the midbrain which are either paramedian or circumferential - which wind round the midbrain to supply lateral and dorsal parts.
+The posterior communicating arteries send branches to the midbrain which are either paramedian or circumferential.
+They wind round the midbrain to supply lateral and dorsal parts.
 One of such branches is called the quadrigeminal artery.
 This artery is the main source of blood to the colliculi.
 The posterior communicating arteries also send branches to the internal capsule.

 Posterior cerebral artery: This artery curls back around the cerebral peduncle, supplying it (cerebral peduncle) and the optic tract.
 It then passes back above the tentorium to supply the inferomedial surface of the temporal, occipital lobes and distribute cortical branches.
 Branches of this artery are also sent to the midbrain.
 The visual area for the opposite field of vision lies wholly within the supply of the posterior cerebral artery.
 The posterior cerebral artery also sends perforating branches to the thalamus.
 Some of these branches are grouped and named thalamo-perforating arteries and the thalamo-geniculate branches.

-Anterior choroidal artery: Supplies the choroid plexus, passes below the optic tract to enter the inferior extremity of the choroid fissure.
+Anterior choroidal arteries: They supply the choroid plexus, passe below the optic tract to enter the inferior extremity of the choroid fissure.
 Through its branches, it also supplies the optic chiasm, optic tract, lateral geniculate body and the internal capsule.
 Like the posterior communicating arteries, branches of the anterior choroidal are also sent to the midbrain and those branches are either paramedian or circumferential.

 Arteries of the Cerebrum

-Anterior cerebral artery: this branch leaves the internal carotid at the anterior perforated substance and passes forwards above the optic nerve, running in the interhemispheric fissure or medial longitudinal fissure to supply, the whole of the medial surface of the cerebrum above the corpus callosum as far back as the parieto-occipital sulcus and the orbital part or orbital surface of the frontal lobe.
+Anterior cerebral artery: This branch leaves the internal carotid at the anterior perforated substance and passes forwards above the optic nerve, running in the interhemispheric fissure or medial longitudinal fissure.
+It supplies the whole of the medial surface of the cerebrum above the corpus callosum as far back as the parieto-occipital sulcus and the orbital part or orbital surface of the frontal lobe.
 The arterial supply to those surfaces is through its cortical branches.
 Its distribution extends over the superior border to meet the area supplied by the middle cerebral artery.

 Interior Of The Cerebrum